hacs/frontend/PULL_REQUEST.md

 ## Summary

 This PR adds support for automatic language detection and display of multilingual README files in HACS.
-The frontend now automatically requests language-specific README files (e.g., `README.de.md`, `README.fr.md`) based on the user's Home Assistant language setting.
-The backend handles file selection and automatically falls back to `README.md` if a language-specific version is not available.
+The frontend passes the user's Home Assistant language setting (`hass.language`) to the backend, which handles all language processing, file selection, and fallback logic.

 ## Related Backend PR